alexf0xdev/nestjs-telegraf-i18n/README.md

 In your function make the ctx type aware that it has the i18n object by providing the type `TelegrafI18nContext`

-If you have multiple Telegraf context types that you want to use, chain them with `&`.

 ```typescript
 import { Ctx, Start, Update } from 'nestjs-telegraf';